 Have a great Independence Day at the Fox River Trolley Museum and the Village's spectacular Independence Day parade!
-Come celebrate with us this year on the 50th anniversary of the museum opening to the public.
-Relive history on this special day as we return to the original 1966 fares of 50 cents for adults and 25 cents for kids!
+Come celebrate with us this year when all rides will only be $2.00!
 A bargain for the entire family.

 The Village and the Museum celebrate the long weekend along the Fox River with food, music, trolley rides, viewing historic rail cars and exhibits, carnival rides and FIREWORKS!
 Village celebration starts Thursday afternoon.